Lament for a Nation: Critical reception

 Described as one of the seminal works of Canadian political thought, it discusses the influence of the United States via liberalism and technology on Canada - which Grant argued was traditionally a less liberal and more traditionally conservative entity and culture.
 Grant argued that Canada was doomed as a nation as was illustrated by the 1963 Bomarc Missile Program crisis.
 He predicted the end of Canadian nationalism, which for Grant meant a small-town, populist conception of Canada as a British North American alternative to American capitalism and empire, and a move towards continentalism.

 In 1970, five years after the book was published, Grant admits it was written out of anger more than anything, yet also was a nostalgic reminiscence of the former uniqueness of Canada, because "Canada was once a nation with meaning and purpose".

+In 2007, Michael Byers wrote a counter-argument entitled Intent for a Nation: What is Canada For?.

 In 2015 Michael Enright stated that the book had "a profound impact on Canadian intellectual history".